elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-lipids-contribute-to-membrane-structure-and-function.md

 url: /learn/biology/questions/how-do-lipids-contribute-to-membrane-structure-and-function
 score: -1.0
 related_article1:
-    id: 167325
+    id: 167338
-    title: How does a dehydration reaction contribute to the formation of nucleic acids?
+    title: >-
+        How do polymers form from monomers in biological molecules?
     subject: Biology
-    url: /learn/biology/questions/how-does-a-dehydration-reaction-contribute-to-the-formation-of-nucleic-acids
+    url: /learn/biology/questions/how-do-polymers-form-from-monomers-in-biological-molecules
 related_article2:
-    id: 167327
+    id: 167336
-    title: Describe the primary structure of DNA and RNA and explain how they differ.
+    title: >-
+        Explain the amphipathic nature of phospholipids and its significance.
     subject: Biology
-    url: /learn/biology/questions/describe-the-primary-structure-of-dna-and-rna-and-explain-how-they-differ
+    url: /learn/biology/questions/explain-the-amphipathic-nature-of-phospholipids-and-its-significance
 related_article3:
-    id: 167336
+    id: 167329
+    title: >-
-    title: Explain the amphipathic nature of phospholipids and its significance.
+        Explain the concept of complementary base pairing and its importance in DNA stability.
     subject: Biology
-    url: /learn/biology/questions/explain-the-amphipathic-nature-of-phospholipids-and-its-significance
+    url: /learn/biology/questions/explain-the-concept-of-complementary-base-pairing-and-its-importance-in-dna-stability
 related_article4:
-    id: 167331
+    id: 167324
-    title: How do the nitrogenous bases differ between DNA and RNA?
+    title: >-
+        What are the three main components of a nucleotide?
     subject: Biology
-    url: /learn/biology/questions/how-do-the-nitrogenous-bases-differ-between-dna-and-rna
+    url: /learn/biology/questions/what-are-the-three-main-components-of-a-nucleotide
 related_article5:
-    id: 167338
+    id: 167330
-    title: How do polymers form from monomers in biological molecules?
+    title: >-
+        What are the key differences between the sugar components of DNA and RNA?
     subject: Biology
-    url: /learn/biology/questions/how-do-polymers-form-from-monomers-in-biological-molecules
+    url: /learn/biology/questions/what-are-the-key-differences-between-the-sugar-components-of-dna-and-rna
 ---

 &nbsp;